makomi/tdd_templates/README.rst

 Everything is setup so you can immediately start coding: all necessary files exist and common build automation tools allow you to compile and run your application tests.

+The current focus lies on unit tests but integration tests might follow in the future.

 Typical use cases
 -----------------